• Home

 3. Practice with Past Papers

-• Solve as many previous year question papers as possible.
-This gives you a sense of the exam's pattern, difficulty level, and the type of questions that may be asked.
+• Solve as many previous-year question papers as possible.
+This will give you a sense of the exam's pattern, difficulty level, and the type of questions that may be asked.

 4. Attempt Mock Tests